sethrudesill/directionless/README.md

 1. Code that is safe.
 There is no implicit type-conversion between the protected, arbitrary "Id" value or integer
 2. Equality can be verified
-3. Switch statements with dangling / obsolete / neglected cases are not impossible
+3. Switch statements with dangling / obsolete / neglected cases are "impossible"
 4. Psuedo-mutability, extensibility, and avoidance of runtime errors related to improper use of System.Enum are attainable with other design patterns such as Facade, Singleton, Decorator, Component, and Builder patterns.

 ![directionless](https://github.com/sethrudesill/directionless/blob/master/directionless-type-dependency-diagram.png)